Jermaine-rbg/Jermaine_FunPortfolio/README.md

 # Tech Stack and Deployment

-The website is built in my favourite Tech Stack and deployed on [Vercel](https://vercel.com)
+The website is built in my favorite Tech Stack and deployed on [Vercel](https://vercel.com)

 - [Next.js](https://nextjs.org) for building React Components.
 - [tailwindcss](https://tailwindcss.com) for styling.